Employment-based immigrationEmployment-based I-485 interview in 2026 (when it is scheduled, what is checked)

 Interpreter guidance (when you need one)

 If you are not confident answering legal “Yes/No” questions in English, bring an interpreter.
-The key is the interpreter’s role: translation should be accurate and neutral, without explanations or coaching.
+Keep translation neutral and word-for-word — no coaching, no explaining, no answering for you.

 Interview readiness checklist

-What the interview typically looks like (in plain terms)
+What the interview typically looks like (plain terms)

 FAQ (straight answers)